lweitkamp/lweitkamp/README.md

 ### Hi there 👋

+I'm currently a deep learning engineer for Thirona, a medical imaging startup.
+I'm also:

+- Working on (a guide)[https://lweitkamp.github.io/triton_exercises/] to learn OpenAI's Triton with guided exercises.
+- Currently learning rust 🦀

 <!--
 **lweitkamp/lweitkamp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.